As England prepares to lift Covid-19 restrictions, Boris Johnson goes into self-isolation

-Category: World Hits: 9As England pushes ahead with a controversial decision to lift its remaining coronavirus restrictions on Monday – dubbed "Freedom Day" by the UK press – Prime Minister Boris Johnson and the Chancellor of the Exchequer are self-isolating after meeting with Health Secretary Sajid Javid, who has since tested positive for Covid-19.
+Category: World Hits: 11As England pushes ahead with a controversial decision to lift its remaining coronavirus restrictions on Monday – dubbed "Freedom Day" by the UK press – Prime Minister Boris Johnson and the Chancellor of the Exchequer are self-isolating after meeting with Health Secretary Sajid Javid, who has since tested positive for Covid-19.
 "Please, please, please, be cautious," Johnson said in a video from isolation on Sunday.

 Read more https://www.france24.com/en/europe/20210718-as-england-prepares-to-lift-covid-19-restrictions-boris-johnson-goes-into-self-isolation